rahulj93/JSudoku/README.md

 Potential Future Tweaks:
 - Allowing a user to choose difficulty level of the game, with varying level of prefilled spaces.
-- Add a 3rd dimension, maybe a 9 x 9 x 9 cube. (along with some nice visuals)
+- 3D Sudoku: Add a 3rd dimension, maybe a 9 x 9 x 9 cube. (along with some nice visuals)

 ### Functionality and MVPs: